nestdotland/hacktoberfest/.github/README.md

 ## Nest.land Hacktoberfest 2020

+This repository serves as a project and participant registry for our Hacktoberfest 2020 event.
+Any contributions you make to Deno projects or modules you create **must** have a pull-request, with the necessary information provided, into this repository.
+Without a pull-request, you will not be considered for the various available rewards.

 ### Agenda
 1. 1 PM Berlin Time: SAP Employee development kickoff
 2. 12 PM EST: Hacktoberfest Event - Deno & Profit Sharing Communities